Updated March 23, 2020

-Hallowe’en is just around the corner – and it’s time for the creepy and the scary.
+Hallowe’en is just around the corner – and it’s time to add the creepiest haunted places in South America to your must-visit list.

-In Latin America, this time of the year is also when the veil between the world of the living and that of the dead becomes so thin, that the living and the departed may communicate with each other.
-The holiday – celebrated on November 1, All Saint’s Day, and November 2, All Souls Day – is collectively known as El Día de los Muertos or El Día de los Difuntos.
+In Latin America, this time of the year is also when the veil between the world of the living and that of the dead becomes so thin, that those above ground may communicate with those underneath or in the next world.

-But Latin American traditions, with pre-Hispanic roots, are much different than those the Northern Hemisphere celebrates.
-Especially in areas with large indigenous populations (Guatemala, southern Colombia, Ecuador, Peru, Bolivia, and northern Chile and Argentina), families gather in the cemeteries to clean and repaint their family graves, and decorate them with flowers.
-On November 2, they will gather at the tomb with the dearly departed’s favorite food and drink, and perhaps even a bit of live music.
+Latin American traditions, with pre-Hispanic roots, are much different than those the Northern Hemisphere celebrates.
+Especially in areas with large indigenous populations (Guatemala, southern Colombia, Ecuador, Peru, Bolivia, and northern Chile and Argentina), families gather in the cemeteries to clean and repaint their family graves and decorate them with flowers.
+On November 2 specifically, they gather at the tomb with the dearly departed’s favorite food and drink, and perhaps even a bit of live music.
 It is a wonderful cultural experience to witness.

 Still, if you are in the mood for creepy and scary thrills during this time of the year, here are some places to add to your South American itinerary.
-There are witches, vampires, demons and other creatures, as well as many tortured souls.
-Many of these sites are tied with horrid chapters of the region’s history, and carry potent vibes of those who suffered.
+There are witches, vampires, demons and other creatures, as well as a multitude of tortured souls.
+Many of these sites are tied with horrid chapters of the region’s history and carry potent vibes of those who suffered.
 Others are infused with legends of mythical beings and mysterious events.

 Most of these places you can also visit in the off-season, and still have quite a riveting experience.